stat545ubc-2021/jana-mini-data-analysis/mini-data-analysis-1.md

 ### 2.2.3 Exercise 3:

 This exercise is outlined by exercise 6 in the list.
-I first removed all data points with a visitor parking type and property type that have `NA` values since I am not interested in exploring its effect on the data.
-I also removed the data points with visitor parking type as “UNAVAILABLE” because I am also not interested in exploring its effect on the data.
+I first remove all data points with a visitor parking type and property type that have `NA` values since I am not interested in exploring its effect on the data.
+I also remove the data points with visitor parking type as “UNAVAILABLE” because I am also not interested in exploring its effect on the data.
 Finally, I plot the boxplots as grouped by in order of visitor parking type and property type.
-I did it in this specific order because we can compare the distribution of the number of units between property types of a specific visitor parking type.
+I do it in this specific order because we can compare the distribution of the number of units between property types of a specific visitor parking type.
 We can see if a specific property type tends to have more units with specific visitor parking type.